LeanneNortje/Indirect_few-shot_multimodal_word_acquisition/README.md

 ## Data

 Copy the ```support_set``` folder from [here](https://github.com/LeanneNortje/Mulitmodal_few-shot_word_acquisition.git).
+If this support set is not used, take note that the ```label_key.npz``` file should be regenerated using the support set repo.
 Download the MSCOCO data [here](https://cocodataset.org/#download).
 We used the 2014 splits, but all the image samples can be taken from the 2017 splits as well.
 Just replace the ```train_2014``` and ```val_2014``` in the image names with ```train_2017``` and ```val_2017```.

 ## Preprocessing